Covve/covve.github.io/_posts/2018-02-10-chinese-tech-market-crashcourse.md

 cover: /images/blog/2018-02-10-chinese-tech-market-crashcourse/cover.jpg
 author: ap
 ---
-Why did Uber lose the war to Didi?
+Why did Uber lose the war to DiDi?
 What's the one secret ingredient to marketing in China?
 Can a western company even begin approaching this tech-enabled market of hundreds of millions of potential users?
 In her second week at Covve, our latest intern, Jiuren Zhou, gave the team a crash course in today's China, its massive opportunities and unique challenges.
 <!--more-->